BruceRanger/rockswap/README.md

 [![Lighthouse Performance Badge](./assets/img/scores/lighthouse_performance.svg)](https://github.com/BruceRanger/rockswap)
 [![Lighthouse SEO Badge](./assets/img/scores/lighthouse_seo.svg)](https://github.com/BruceRanger/rockswap)

-A learner-friendly match-3 puzzle game built with TypeScript and HTML5 Canvas.
+A match-3 puzzle game built with TypeScript and HTML5 Canvas.
 Installable as a Progressive Web App (PWA).

-Initial Features:
+Features:

 - 8x8 board with 6 rock kinds
-- Swap adjacent cells if it forms a match
+- Swap adjacent cells by tapping them if the swap will form a match of 3 or more in a row
 - Find matches, clear, collapse, refill
 - Basic scoring and moves

 ## Controls

 - Click a cell and then click an adjacent cell to try a swap.
-- Valid swaps that create matches will clear and cascade.
+- Valid swaps that create matches (3 in a row, same color) will clear and cascade.

 ## How the Game Logic is Organized